s-ol/alive/docs/guide.md

     $ luarocks install luasocket
     $ luarocks install https://raw.githubusercontent.com/s-ol/lua-rtmidi/master/lua-rtmidi-dev-1.rockspec

-While `moonscript` and `luasystem` are required by the core of `alive`, the other packages (`osc`, `luasocket` and `lua-rtmidi`) are specific to some modules of the alive language, and as long as you don't need to use these modules their installation is optional.
+While `moonscript` and `luasystem` are required by the core of `alv`, the other packages (`osc`, `luasocket` and `lua-rtmidi`) are specific to some modules of the alv language, and as long as you don't need to use these modules their installation is optional.

 In a later part of this guide, we will be using modules that require `osc` and